 If you operate a sports ground in England, Scotland or Wales that can hold more than 10,000 spectators, or has a stand that can accommodate more than 500 spectators, you will be required to hold a safety certificate.
 A safety certificate may be either:

 - A general safety certificate issued for the use of a sports ground for a specified activity, or activities, during an indefinite period

 - A special safety certificate for the use of a sports ground for a specified activity or activities on a specified occasion or occasions

-To be eligible for a safety certificate, you must be likely to be in a position to prevent contravention of the terms and conditions of a certificate.
+To be eligible for a safety certificate, you must be likely to be in a position to prevent any contravention of the terms and conditions of the certificate.

 Apply for a certificate